okta/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 * [What’s in a Token? – An OpenID Connect Primer, Part 3 of 3](/blog/2017/08/01/oidc-primer-part-3)
 * [Add Role-Based Access Control to Your App with Spring Security and Thymeleaf](/blog/2017/10/13/okta-groups-spring-security)

-If you have any questions about this article, please leave a comment below.
+If you have any questions about this post, please leave a comment below.
 You can also post to [Stack Overflow with the okta tag](https://stackoverflow.com/questions/tagged/okta) or use our [developer forums](https://devforum.okta.com/).

-[Follow @OktaDev on Twitter](https://twitter.com/oktadev) to be notified of future articles about Spring Security and Spring Boot.
+[Follow @OktaDev on Twitter](https://twitter.com/oktadev) for more awesome content!